 What is a Medallion Signature Guarantee?

-A Medallion Signature Guarantee is a stamp and signature combination that verify the authenticity of a signature.
+A Medallion Signature Guarantee is a stamp and signature combination that verifies the authenticity of a signature.

 If you try to get a document or transaction validated via notary when you really require a Medallion Signature Guarantee, you will find that the transaction cannot be completed or could be deemed invalid.